 After that, any time you receive further financial advice from us, we will either provide you with another SOA or give you (or keep our own) written Record of Advice (ROA).
 You can request a copy of this by contacting us any time up to seven years from the date of the advice provided.
 Please refer to the “Contact us” section of this FSG for our contact details.

 To help you make an informed decision about a financial product you generally will be given a Product Disclosure Statement (PDS) which outlines the product features and costs in detail.
 In certain circumstances it is not a requirement that you be given a PDS (including, for example, where you already have one).

 If you want to make changes to your financial plan or provide other instructions, please contact us.
 Please refer to the “Contact us” section of this FSG for our contact details.

 Consultum Financial Advisers Pty Ltd (Consultum) is not independent, impartial or unbiased because:

-- we are a wholly owned subsidiary of IOOF Holdings Limited ABN 49 100 103 722 (IOOF) and part of the IOOF group of companies (IOOF Group), which issues a range of products that we may recommend to our clients; and
+- we are a wholly owned subsidiary of Insignia Financial Ltd (ABN 49 100 103 722) and part of the Insignia Financial Group of companies (“Insignia Financial Group”), which issues a range of products that we may recommend to our clients; and

 - we may receive commissions on life insurance products we recommend to our clients.